Imran Khan (film actor)

-Imran Khan (/hns/; born 13 January 1983) is an American actor of Indian origin known for his work in Hindi films.
-He is the nephew of actor Aamir Khan and director-producer Mansoor Khan, and the grandson of director-producer Nasir Hussain.
-He appeared as a child artist in the films Qayamat Se Qayamat Tak (1988) and Jo Jeeta Wohi Sikandar (1992).
+Imran Khan (/hns/; born 13 January 1983) is an American actor and director of Indian origin, known for his work in Hindi-language films.
+He has received several accolades, including a Filmfare Award, and is known for his work across a range of film genres.

-Khan made his adult acting debut in 2008 with the romantic comedy Jaane Tu...
+The nephew of actor Aamir Khan and director-producer Mansoor Khan, and the grandson of director-producer Nasir Hussain, Khan appeared as a child artist in the films Qayamat Se Qayamat Tak (1988) and Jo Jeeta Wohi Sikandar (1992).
+He subsequently pursued filmmaking and method acting at the New York Film Academy.
+He made his adult acting debut in 2008 with the romantic comedy Jaane Tu...
 Ya Jaane Na, which was a critical and commercial success.
 His performance in the film won him the Filmfare Award for Best Male Debut.
 After the failure of his next two films, Khan was initially written off by the media, calling him a "one-film wonder".
-He then starred in a number of commercially successful comedies such as I Hate Luv Storys (2010), Mere Brother Ki Dulhan (2011) and Ek Main Aur Ekk Tu (2012), and the action comedy thriller Delhi Belly (2011).
+He then starred in a number of commercially successful romantic comedies such as I Hate Luv Storys (2010), Mere Brother Ki Dulhan (2011) and Ek Main Aur Ekk Tu (2012), and the action comedy thriller Delhi Belly (2011).
 This was followed by a series of box-office flops and a hiatus.

 Apart from acting in films, Khan is a social activist and has written columns for the Hindustan Times.
 He is a supporter of PETA, having appeared in events organised for the group.
 He has since directed the documentary short film Mission Mars: Keep Walking India (2018).